 You would get this tattoo to either inspire yourself to be more powerful and challenge more people in life or alternatively, you would get this tattoo to show others how strong you are.

-Zeus also had an interesting quality: as a God, he would strike down vengeance on those he disagreed with, with being kind and compassionate with others.
+Zeus also had an interesting quality: as a deity, he would bring vengeance on those he disagreed with, with being kind and compassionate with others.

 Therefore, this tattoo could represent the balance between your impatience and being generous with your words and actions.

 Apollo is another important Greek deity and is a son of Zeus.

 In tattoos, he is often shown as a portrait with incredibly curly short hair.

 He is also often shown in a statuesque style with white and grey skin that mimics what you would see in a museum.

 Tattoo artist often choose to get creative with his hair and the wreath he sometimes wears on his head and use other statuesque items in the background of his portrait.